DeveshM2002/personal-website/README.md

 # personal-website
-this is a personal website made by using HTML, CSS and javascript only
+this is my personal website made by using HTML and CSS only